MDHHS IRB Replaces COVID-19 Related Restrictions with Guidance on In-Person Research Participant Interactions

 Researchers conducting research that includes in-person interactions with research subjects may resume those interactions while considering the following guidance:

-- Any in-person research interactions that were paused under the prior requirement may only resume if those interactions can be conducted consistent with the governor’s executive orders, other MDHHS policies, and the policies and requirements of any other locality, institution, or facility involved in or affected by the research.
+- Any in-person research interactions that were paused under the prior requirement may only resume if those interactions can be conducted consistent with MDHHS emergency orders, other MDHHS policies and orders, and the policies and requirements of any other locality, institution, or facility involved in or affected by the research.

 - Researchers should continue to limit in-person contact where that is practical to the conduct of the research.
 Where research can be conducted either in-person or through remote methods (e.g., phone calls or secure electronic communication) remote methods remain preferred to in-person interaction.